Provisioning and root of trust

-No doubt there are software solutions for successfull medical IoT devices, key is to start with the right questions
+No doubt there are software solutions for successful medical IoT devices, the key is to start with the right questions

 As we have seen, there are various mechanisms that guarantee security, confidentiality, and compliance with medical market development standards while providing connectivity and data transfer interfaces to implement IoT scenarios.